BayashiPascal/GSet/README.md

 ## 3.2 Typed GSet with polymorphism and type checking

 Typed GSet used by the user are defined in the header of the library.
-Here again, macro is used to commonalise code and allow the user to declare its own typed GSet with a single line of code.
+Here again, macro is used to commonalise code.

 ```
 // Declare a typed GSet containing data of type Type and name GSet<Name>